troychaplin/block-accessibility-checks/docs/README.md

-# Block Accessibility Checks – Developer API
+# Block Accessibility Checks – Validation API

 The Block Accessibility Checks plugin provides a comprehensive API for developers to extend and customize accessibility validation in the WordPress block editor.
 All validation logic is handled in JavaScript for real-time feedback, while PHP is used for configuration and registration.

 ## Overview

 - **Purpose:** Help developers add, configure, and validate accessibility checks for custom and core blocks.
+- **Architecture:** PHP handles check registration and configuration; JavaScript handles validation logic and real-time feedback.
 - **Audience:** WordPress plugin and block developers, site administrators.

 ## Key Features